-Virus or not, you sure won’t regret investing in one as you can reap the benefits no matter the season especially since some models from Dyson, Honeywell, and Winix among others not only capture fine dust but also function as a cooler and/or heater as much as it serves to reduce odors.
-Rest assured, pet dander, fur, mold spores, pollen, and airborne contaminants invisible to the naked eye such as secondhand smoke can be the least of your worries.
-And today, you can clear the musty air without missing out on savings or lose precious time looking for the right unit for your home office.
-We’ve gathered the best air purifier deals you can find at Amazon, Walmart, and Best Buy so your wallet can get a breather too.
+Virus or not, you won’t regret investing in an air purifier because you can reap the benefits no matter the season.
+Some models from Dyson, Honeywell, Winix, and others not only capture fine dust but also function as a cooler and/or heater and reduce odor.
+Pet dander, fur, mold spores, pollen, and airborne contaminants invisible to the naked eye such as secondhand smoke can be the least of your worries.
+We’ve gathered the best air purifier deals you can find at major merchants so your wallet can get a breather too.

 HEPA vs. PECO filters: What’s the difference?

 Most of us are probably familiar with HEPA or high-efficiency particulate air filters.
 A majority of air purifiers have it and some vacuums as well.
 These mechanical air filters force air through a very fine mesh fabric to trap impurities that get mixed in the air.
-To be considered a HEPA filter, it must meet the standard efficiency rating of removing up to 99.97% of particles as little as 0.3 microns from the air.
-The great thing about HEPA filters is that it only becomes more efficient as it gets dirtier whereas electrostatically charged and other air filters would call for more frequent replacements.
+To be considered a HEPA filter, it must remove up to 99.97% of particles as little as 0.3 microns from the air.
+The great thing about HEPA filters is they become more efficient as the air gets dirtier whereas electrostatically charged air filters require more frequent replacements.